Hoosier Park

 Harrah's Hoosier Park Racing & Casino is a racino including a standardbred racetrack located in Anderson, Indiana, approximately 30 miles northeast of Indianapolis.
 It is owned and operated by Caesars Entertainment.
 The facility features live harness racing from April through November, casino gaming, restaurants, a gift shop, and entertainment.

 The $300,000 Dan Patch Stakes was established at Hoosier Park in 1994 and has become a tradition that highlights some of the best athletes in the sport of harness racing.
 The 2017 Breeders Crown, harness racing's annual series of 12 championship events valued at $6 million, was contested at Hoosier Park on October 27 & 28.
 The 2020 edition of the Breeders Crown occurred Oct.
 30 & 31, while the 2023 edition is scheduled to be held at Harrah's Hoosier Park once again.

 Hoosier Park offers off-track betting (OTB) at three locations in Indiana: Clarksville, Indianapolis, and New Haven.
 Hoosier Park also offers simulcast wagering year-round.

 Hoosier Park has hosted musicians such as The B-52's, The Go-Go's, Willie Nelson, REO Speedwagon, and The Beach Boys.

+Starting in 2027 Hoosier Park will host the Hambletonian Stakes, one of the races in the Triple Crown of Harness Racing for Trotters.